miroapp/api-clients/packages/miro-api/docs/quickstart.md

 ## Next steps

-You can access and use data from each `Board` as needed. \
+- Access and use data from each `Board` as needed. \
-For more information about the methods that `Board` makes available, see the [reference documentation](https://miroapp.github.io/api-clients/classes/index._internal_.Board.html).
+  For more information about the methods available through `Board`, see the [reference documentation](https://miroapp.github.io/api-clients/classes/index._internal_.Board.html).

-You can also start integrating your data into Miro.
+- Start integrating your data into Miro. \
   For example, add [sticky notes](https://miroapp.github.io/api-clients/classes/index._internal_.StickyNoteItem.html), create [app cards](https://miroapp.github.io/api-clients/classes/index._internal_.AppCardItem.html), and more. \
   For more inspiration, see the [example app to manage sticky notes and tags](https://github.com/miroapp/app-examples/tree/main/examples/node-stickies-csv) on our GitHub repo.

 ## See also